sndwvs/irradium.org/docs/index.md

 ---

-A lightweight source based Linux distribution [CRUX](https://crux.nu/) adhering to ideology keep it simple, has its own [package system](https://crux.nu/Main/Handbook3-8#ntoc26), also supports the [port system](https://crux.nu/Main/Handbook3-8#ntoc36).
+A lightweight source based linux distribution based on the [CRUX](https://crux.nu/) distribution, adhering to ideology "keep it simple", has its own [package system](https://crux.nu/Main/Handbook3-8#ntoc26), also supports the [port system](https://crux.nu/Main/Handbook3-8#ntoc36).

 ---